 I’m of the belief that you can’t have Easter dinner without a ham involved.
 A big centerpiece spiral cut ham glistening with a honey glaze?
 The sweet and salty combination of flavors just tempts you to reach in a pull a piece of meat from its bone.
 Doesn’t it?

-I find this to be somewhat of a dilemma.
+This can be somewhat of a dilemma.
 After all, the ham is already fully cooked.
-Cooking it anymore will most certainly dry it out.
+And ti’s sliced.
+And with those thin slices, cooking it anymore will most certainly dry it out.

 - Place the ham in a large roasting pan with an elevated roasting rack.